Tegal Regency: Population

-Tegal Regency is the 21st most densely populated regency in Central Java based on the 2016 official estimates.
+Tegal Regency is the 4th most densely populated regency in Central Java (after Kudus Regency, Sukoharjo Regency and Klaten Regency), based on the 2023 official estimates.
 The main population distribution lies to the south of Tegal City and along the Tegal - Slawi Highway.

 Language

 In daily life, the people of Tegal Regency use Banyumasan-Javanese Language with Tegalese dialect, which is now known as Tegalese Language.

 Economy

 Home industry

 The people of Tegal Regency have many businesses in the home industry sector, including casting, metalworking, textile, shuttlecock, furniture, and pottery.
 There are also industrial plants of chalk and powder raw materials in the area of Margasari District as the main supplier of powder in Tegal Regency.

 Agriculture and plantation

-The people of Tegal Regency also work in agriculture and plantation sectors, especially in the southern part of Tegal regency especially in the district of Bumijawa and Bojong.
+The people of Tegal Regency also work in agriculture and plantation sectors, especially in the southern part of Tegal Regency especially in the Districts of Bumijawa and Bojong.

 Marine and fisheries

-In the marine and fisheries sector, coastal residents, especially in Suradadi Subdistrict, work as fishermen in Java Sea to South China Sea including (Riau Islands).
+In the marine and fisheries sector, coastal residents, especially in Suradadi District, work as fishermen in the Java Sea and South China Sea (including the Riau Islands).
 The catches are sold to the fishing port of Jakarta, Cirebon, Pekalongan and Tegal City.
-Coastal residents of Tegal Regency are also many who open shrimp farming business, and milkfish (also the sale of seeds).
+Coastal residents of Tegal Regency include many who have opened shrimp farming businesses, and milkfish (also the sale of seeds).